 Skin disorders are among the commonest problems for which patients especially children refer to homeopathic treatment.
 It is found that homeopathy helps to get rid of present skin symptoms without any side effects or suppressions and gradually helps to overcome the tendency to have such skin problems.

 Homeopathic medicines for Curing skin problems?

-Thus to treat skin patients physician has to elicit local skin symptoms including appearance of lesions e.g round lesions like ringworm- Bacillinum, area involved e.g extensors as in Malandrinum & Kreosotum or folds as in Graphites, sensation e.g. severe burning leading to restlessness- Anthracinum, modality of symptoms e.g. burning better by heat- Arsenic album , burning better by cold- Apis mellifica, and presence of any discharge from the lesions e.g. sticky discharge as in Graphites or weeping eczema as in Dulcamara along with personality traits and psychological features as well as the generals or physical features of the patient as a whole e.g. skin disorder in a depressed person with suicidal thoughts- Aurum metallicum, keratosis or corns with tendency to overeat or desire for pickles- Antimonium crudum.
+Thus to treat skin patients physician has to elicit local skin symptoms including the appearance of lesions e.g round lesions like ringworm- Bacillinum, an area involved e.g extensors as in Malandrinum & Kreosotum or folds as in Graphites, sensation e.g. severe burning leading to restlessness- Anthracinum, modality of symptoms e.g. burning better by heat- Arsenic album , burning better by cold- Apis mellifica, and presence of any discharge from the lesions e.g. sticky discharge as in Graphites or weeping eczema as in Dulcamara along with personality traits and psychological features as well as the generals or physical features of the patient as a whole e.g. skin disorder in a depressed person with suicidal thoughts- Aurum metallicum, keratosis or corns with a tendency to overeat or desire for pickles- Antimonium crudum.

 This aggravation subsides as the treatment is stopped.
 Such an aggravation might recur on restarting the treatment but is less severe and eventually goes away after a few start-stop cycles.
-Use of topical creams is not advised in homeopathic treatment for the fear of suppressions.
+The use of topical creams is not advised in homeopathic treatment for the fear of suppression.
 However, in some cases like cuts and chafing of skin calendula ointment can be used without harm.